Superhydrophobic coating

 A superhydrophobic coating is a thin surface layer that repels water.
-It is made from superhydrophobic (ultrahydrophobicity) materials.
+It is made from superhydrophobic (also known as ultrahydrophobic) materials, and typically cause an almost imperceptibly thin layer of air to form on top of a surface.
 Droplets hitting this kind of coating can fully rebound.
 Generally speaking, superhydrophobic coatings are made from composite materials where one component provides the roughness and the other provides low surface energy.

+Superhydrophobic coatings are also found in nature; they appear on plant leaves, such as the lotus leaf, and some insect wings.

-Material used
+Materials used

 Superhydrophobic coatings can be made from many different materials.
 The following are known possible bases for the coating: